You have no items in your shopping cart.

 Now we have different possibilities to design the corners of the box.
 The easiest way is to completely cut out the squares in the corners, fold the remaining auxiliary lines and remove the pencil lines.
 Done!

-Here's a tip on folding: It is best to place a ruler flush with the line and press the carton against it.
-To get a cleaner edge, place your ruler flush and cut the line softly with a cutter or craft knife (available in our shop).
-All you have to do is be to careful not to apply too much pressure and damage the paper.
-In addition to the cutter, there are other folding and buckling aids such as the embossing pen* or the folding stick* that you can use.
+My tip for folding: It's best to place a ruler flush with the line and press the box against it.
+For an even cleaner edge, place your ruler flush and lightly cut the line with a cutter or craft knife (available in our shop).
+You just have to be careful not to apply too much pressure and damage the paper.
+In addition to the cutter, there are also other folding and creasing aids such as the embossing pen* or the folding stick* that you can use.
 After you have folded the carton, draw the fold line.
 If you have one at hand, it is best to use a folding bone to smooth it out.
 You can find more tips for handicrafts with paper in my blog entry "Handicrafts with Paper - My Tips and Material Recommendations".

 If you would like to have side pockets to insert greeting cards, money or vouchers into your box, please proceed as follows: